austin-taylor/pixyll/_posts/2016-07-08-convert-xml-to-pandas-dataframe.md

         self.root = ET.XML(xml_data)

     def parse_root(self, root):
-        """Return a list of dictionaries from the text and attributes of the children under this XML root."""
         return [parse_element(child) for child in iter(root)]

     def parse_element(self, element, parsed=None):

-        """ Collect {key:attribute} and {tag:text} from thie XML element and all its children into a single dictionary of strings.""" if parsed is None:
+        if parsed is None:
             parsed = dict()